Exact solution for wave scattering from black holes: Formulation: Scattering problem

 In addition, from \eqref{CsDsconst1} and \eqref{CsDsconst2} we obtain the following relations:

 Here we implicitly assume that $C_{22,s}$ and $C_{21,-s}^*$ are nonvanishing.
 If we consider $C_{22,s}=0$ for instance, then we should go back to \eqref{CDrel} and see $D_{11,s}=0$.

 To summarize, we have solved the scattering problem exactly in the sense that we have expressed the coefficients for the ``in'' and ``up'' solutions in terms of the connection coefficients between the local Heun function, which is the exact solution of the Teukolsky equation.
-Our calculation does not rely on any approximations such as high/low frequency limit or slow rotating limit.
-A specific example is the WKB or eikonal approximation for high frequency regime, which is commonly used in the literature.
+Our calculation does not rely on any approximations such as the high-/low-frequency limit or slow-rotation limit.
+A specific example is the WKB or eikonal approximation for the high-frequency regime, which is commonly used in the literature.
 Such approaches with approximations are helpful to extract a simple intuitive picture and formulae for a limited setup.
 On the other hand, our exact formulation actually provides a simple expression without restriction of the parameter set.
-It allows us a simple and fast computation to understand the black hole physics, which we shall explore in \S\ref{sec:app}.
+This allows us to use a simple and fast computation to understand black hole physics, which we shall explore in \S\ref{sec:app}.